-Unit summary The aim of this unit is to understand the role of the early years manager in effective early education from b from birth to five years: planning and assessment within an enabling environment.
-Assessment This unit is internally assessed using an externally set and internally marked assessment of learning.
-Mandatory Achieved/not Level 5 8 credits 66 GLH (includes 30 yet achieved work/placement hours)
+Unit summary The aim of th is unit is to underst tand the role of th e early years mar ager in effective early education fron from birth to 5 years: planning and assessment within an enabling environment.
+Assessment This unit is inte This unit is internally assessed using an externally set and internally marked assessment of learning.
+Mandatory Mandatory Achieved/not Level 5 8 credits 36 GLH 30 Work/ yet achieved placement - GLH

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.1.
-A polytop and above with topys how shildren's learning and Be able to lead and manage planning cycles 1.1 Analyse and share with team how children's learning and development within the early years foundation stage (EYFS) for holistic development statutory framework can be affected by their stage of development in the early years and individual circumstances In the early years 1.2 Plan, lead and review purposeful play opportunities and educational programmes with colleagues and other professionals that are carefully planned , sequenced and adapted with regard to children's entitlement to new important and interesting knowledge to meet individual needs, development, interests and circumstances of children within current early education curriculum requirements, play opportunities and educational programmes to include: communication and language (extending vocabulary, language) structure and dialogue) physical development personal, social and emotional literacy mathematics understanding the world expressive arts and design 1.3 Encourage children's participation, ensuring a balance between adult-led and child-initiated activities 1.4 Encourage parents/carers to take an active role in the child's play, learning and development, appreciating that parent and/or carer engagement is consistently associated with ensuring their child's subsequent academic success 1.5 Lead staff in the practice of effective strategies and pedagogical approaches with children to develop and extend: speech, language and communication children's sustained shared thinking group learning and socialisation role modelling and supporting children's group learning and socialisation reading a story with expression and clarity explaining new concepts with clarity and precision using strategies for supporting early literacy and mathematics 2.
-Be able to develop 2.1 Facilitate experiences for children to ignite a curiosity for exploring strategies for enabling literacy and mathematics
+Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
+Be able to lead and 1.1 Analyze and share with team how shildren's learning and 1.1 Analyse and share with team how children's learning and manage planning cycles development within the early years foundation stage (EYFS) for holistic development statutory framework can be affected by their stage of development in the early years and individual circumstances 1.2 Plan, lead and review purposeful play opportunities and educational programmes with colleagues and other professionals that are carefully planned, sequenced and adapted with regard to children's entitlement to new important and interesting knowledge to meet individual needs, development, interests and circumstances of children within current early education curriculum requirements, play opportunities and educational programmes to include: communication and language (extending vocabulary, language structure and dialogue) physical development personal, social and emotional literacy mathematics understanding the world expressive arts and design 1.3 Encourage children's participation, ensuring a balance between adult-led and child-initiated activities 1.4 Encourage parents/carers to take an active role in the child's play, learning and development, appreciating that parent and/or carer engagement is consistently associated with ensuring their child's subsequent academic success 1.5 Lead staff in effective strategies and pedagogical approaches with children to develop and extend: speech, language and communication children's sustained shared thinking group learning and socialisation role modelling and supporting children's group learning and socialisation reading a story with expression and clarity explaining new concepts with clarity and precision using strategies for supporting early literacy and mathematics using strategies for supporting early itteracy and mathematics

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: approaches to early literacy and mathematics through curiosity, exploration and discovery 3.
-Be able to use assessment within the early education curriculum 3.1 Assess within the current EYFS statutory framework and non-statutory Development Matters guidance using a range of assessment techniques 3.2 Load discussions around children's individual progress and everses.
-Curricularii 3.2 Lead discussions around children's individual progress and oversee the planning cycle to include evidence of using formative and summative assessments to track progress and plan children's next steps 4.
-Be able to apply and lead current theoretical 4.1 Evaluate a range of underpinning theories and philosophical approaches to how children learn and develop and philosophical approaches to practice 4.2 Analyse the impact of theories and philosophical approaches on own practice 4.3 Discuss how theories and philosophical approaches influence pedagogy in own setting
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 2.
+Develop strategies for enabling approaches to early literacy and mathematics through curiosity, exploration and discovery 2.1 Monitor strategies applied to support systematic synthetic phonics in the teaching of reading, and a range of strategies for developing mathematics 3.
+Be able to use assessment within the early education curriculum 3.1 Assess within the current EYFS statutory framework and non-statutory Development Matters guidance using a range of assessment techniques 3.2 Lead discussions around children's individual progress and oversee the planning cycle to include evidence of using formative and summative assessments to track progress and plan children's next steps 4.
+Be able to apply and lead current theoretical and philosophical approaches to practice 4.1 Evaluate a range of underpinning theories and philosophical approaches to how children learn and develop 4.2 Analyse the impact of theories and philosophical approaches on own practice 4.3 Discuss how theories and philosophical approaches influence pedagogy in own setting

-- 1. Be able to lead and manage planning cycles for holistic development in the early years
+1. Be able to lead and manage planning cycles for holistic development in the early years planning to meet the individual needs of children in relation to schemas

-- 1.2 Early education curriculum requirements to include planning cycles and observational records for enabling provision and unique child requirements:
+1.2 Early education curriculum requirements to include planning cycles and observational records for enabling provision and unique child requirements:

 - communication and language (extending vocabulary, language structure and dialogue)

 - physical development

 - personal, social and emotional development

 - literacy

 - mathematics

 - understanding the world

 - expressive arts and design

-- planning to meet the individual needs of children in relation to schemas